 The isotropy group $\Gamma_x$ at $x \in X$ is then isomorphic to the stabilizer $\{g \in G \; | \; gx = x\}$.
 If the stabilizer groups are trivial almost everywhere, i.e. when the action is \textit{essentially free}, then $X \rtimes G$ is isomorphic to the orbit equivalence relation as a discrete measured groupoid, where the isomorphism is given by $(x,g) \mapsto (gx,x)$.
-However the converse is not true, i.e., every countable measured equivalence relation does not arise as the orbit equivalence relation of an essentially free action, and is hence not isomorphic to a transformation groupoid, as shown by Furman in \cite{Furman99}.
+However the converse is not true, i.e., there are countable measured equivalence relations which do not arise as orbit equivalence relations of essentially free actions, and are hence not isomorphic to transformation groupoids, as shown by Furman in \cite{Furman99}.

 Recall from \cite{BCDK24} that a discrete measured groupoid $\cG$ is called \textit{icc} if any non-null Borel subset $E \subset \cG$ satisfies the property that whenever it's conjugacy class $\Omega_{E} = \bigcup_{g} gEg^{-1}$ has finite measure then $E \subset \cG^{(0)}$.
 By the main theorem in \cite{BCDK24}, an ergodic discrete measured groupoid $\cG$ is icc if and only if the groupoid von Neumann algebra $L(\cG)$ is a factor.